tjdahlke/AliceVision/INSTALL.md

  mkdir build && cd build
  cmake -DCMAKE_BUILD_TYPE=Release . ../AliceVision
 ```
-If you want to use the built in dependencies:
+If you want to use the built in dependencies (and avoid installing separately on your own):
 ```bash
 cmake -DALICEVISION_BUILD_DEPENDENCIES=ON -DCMAKE_INSTALL_PREFIX=$PWD/../install ../AliceVision
 ```
 If you want enable unit tests and examples to the build:
 ```bash
 cmake -DCMAKE_BUILD_TYPE=Release -DALICEVISION_BUILD_TESTS=ON -DALICEVISION_BUILD_EXAMPLES=ON ../AliceVision